 Picture Credits: jafnufazil

 The next time you head to Red Fort, enter through the fort’s compound via the Delhi Gate ‘cause that’s when you’d see the Sunehri Masjid!
-With an intricately sculpted gate, this place has golden domes that shines brightly and will surely catch your eye!
-This MAsjid was built by Qudsia Begum, the mistress of Muhammad Shah and the mother of Ahmad Shah in A.D.
+With an intricately sculpted gate, this place has golden domes that shine brightly and will surely catch your eye!
+This Masjid was built by Qudsia Begum, the mistress of Muhammad Shah and the mother of Ahmad Shah in A.D.
 1751.
-Head to this masjid if you’re in persuasion of some peace and calmness!
+Head to this masjid if you’re in the persuasion of some peace and calmness!

 Where | The Sunehri Masjid - Nishad Raj Marg, Lal Qila, Old Delhi